-Objective: Key Prompt Questions : Deliver more sustainable use of land Resist development on greenbelt land and on green wedges Ensure a minimum of 60% of new development is on previously developed land Remediate contaminated land, taking potential biodiversity into consideration Develop land with the least environmental/amenity value Reduce vacant buildings and derelict land Minimise risk of flooding taking into account climate change Ensure new development does not cause additional flood risk Create an attractive environment in built up areas Create a high level of design Reduce vulnerability to climate change Protect and enhance green spaces 2.
-Protect and enhance the natural environment Ensure internationally designated sites (e.g. SACs and SPAs) are protected and an appropriate assessment is carried out where necessary Ensure nationally designated sites are protected and enhanced taking into account climate change Ensure regionally and locally designated sites are protected and enhanced taking into account climate change Protect and enhance semi-natural habitats Improve the status of SSSIs Work towards meeting Essex BAP objectives for protection of key species and habitats identified Promote restoration and creation of natural habitats Protect &amp; enhance existing landscape features such as woodlands, trees, hedgerows and ponds Maintain biodiversity Protect and enhance soil resources Minimise use of chemicals in agriculture Improve water quality in rivers and groundwater supplies Minimise risk of contamination Reduce sources of pollution Achieve good air quality particularly in urban areas
+Objective: Key Prompt Questions 125 : 1.
+Deliver sustainable use of land Development on Green Belt Land and green wedges will not be permitted other than as allowed for in PPG2.
+Ensure a minimum of 60% of new development is on previously developed land Remediate contaminated land, taking potential biodiversity into consideration • Develop land with the least environmental/amenity value whilst ensuring Green Belt objectives are maintained.
+Reduce vacant buildings and derelict land • Minimise risk of flooding taking into account climate change and the fact that some infrastructure, such as water and sewerage, may need to occur in flood risk areas • Ensure new development does not cause additional flood risk (including away from flood risk areas due to inadequate drainage infrastructure) Create an attractive environment in built up areas Create a high level of design Reduce vulnerability to climate change Protect and enhance green spaces 2.
+Protect and enhance the natural environment Ensure internationally designated sites (e.g. SACs and SPAs) are protected and an appropriate assessment is carried out where necessary Ensure nationally designated sites are protected and enhanced taking into account climate change Ensure regionally and locally designated sites are protected and enhanced taking into account climate change Protect and enhance semi-natural habitats Improve the status of SSSIs Work towards meeting Essex BAP objectives for protection of key species and habitats identified Promote restoration and creation of natural habitats

-&lt;sup>119 See section 5.2.3 for further information.
+125 See section 5.2.3 for further information.